 For instance, if you like to hunt or fish, the Brittany will be more than happy to lead you to or bring back your game.

-You can also train her to master an obstacle course, which is a sport known as “dog agility.”
+If you're not interested in hunting, you can instead engage your Brittany in other dog-friendly activities, like playing fetch.
+You can also train her to master an obstacle course.
+This is a sport known as “dog agility.”